This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Your word I have hidden in my heart, That I might not sin against You. ~ Psalm 119:11

-In a world as crazy as ours is at this moment, the only way we can stay the course it to hide the Word in our hearts.
+In a world as crazy as ours continues to be, the only way we can stay the course it to hide the Word of God in our hearts.

-I believe as Jesus followers that we must know who our God is, and we must desire to know Him even deeper.
+I believe as followers of Christ that we must know who our God is, and we must desire to know Him even deeper.
 How do we do that?
 We must be in His Word.

 Consequently, when I discovered this simple, easy hack to memorizing scripture, I had to share it with you!